 You can download the methodological description of the Dutch TAM > here

-The Media Standard Survey (MSS).
-Establishment survey and random sample preparation
+The Media Standard Survey (MSS)

 For the purposes of the audience research, an annual establishment survey is held for SKO.
 Since 2011 the survey is commissioned in collaboration with the independent audience measurement services for other media (see Collaboration).
 The research is conducted by Kantar TNS on a continuous basis.
-The MSS is used as a source for census information on changing demographics, television and other media equipment as well as media use in the Netherlands.
+The MSS is used as a source for census information on changing demographics, television, online devices and other media equipment as well as media use in the Netherlands.

 MSS is annually conducted in a nationwide representative sample of net 6,000 private households and 5,100 individuals.
 The sample preparations for the audience research panel is based on the results of the establishment survey as well as census data (Golden Standard calibration tool provided by the the Market Research Association in collaboration with the National Statistics Agency).
 Universes are used for weighting and panel control purposes.
 The MSS also provides with addresses for recruitment of the television panel households.

-TV ratings are estimated by means of a panel of private homes, representative of the all particular Dutch households (including non television households).
-The sample of the audience research consists of approximately 1,235 households, including approximately 2,800 individuals aged three years and older.
+TV ratings are estimated by means of a panel of private homes, representative of all particular Dutch households (including non television households).
+The sample of the audience research consists of approximately 1,250 households, including approximately 2,800 individuals aged three years and older.
 Households selected from the MSS are representative of the Dutch population on a number of characteristics, such as region, household life cycle, education of the head of the household and ethnicity.
 Panel recruitment is carried out by GfK by means of a 65-cell matrix based on these household characteristics and controlled by means of Golden Standard and MSS populations.

 Continuous controls on cell and panel representativeness are carried out by GfK, SKO and its Technical Committee.

-Panel membership lasts for a maximum of five years.
+Panel membership lasts for a maximum of six years.
 Panel households do not receive paid incentives in order to participate in the research.
 They are compensated for the yearly costs of electricity used by the data collection on the home (the meters).
 They participate in a three-month lottery.

 The meter system

-Each television-set and tv-equipment (set top box, HDR, DVD, VCR) in the household's residence is connected to a meter device.
+Each (Smart-) television-set and tv-equipment (set top box, media centre, HDR, DVD, VCR) in the household's residence is connected to a meter device.
 The metering system consists of a remote control, with a button for identification of each household member and a device to register viewing, including a display able to show brief instructions, placed nearby the television-set.

 The viewing of all household members is registered by the system.
 Registration starts automatically at the moment the television-set is switched on.
 All household members aged three years and older, identify themselves as viewers by pushing a button on the remote control when he or her starts watching.
 When their viewing stops, the same button is used.
-Each fifteen minutes the viewing situation of each household member is checked (by means of a question on the display of the meter).

 The panellist's viewing through the television sets and equipment is registered by the meter device on a second by second level.
 Every night after 2 am, all the viewing registrations in all household meter devices are automatically uploaded to the GfK central computers for channel detection and processing.